Transparency Act Report 2022

 Marine

 We know that the end-product value increases when fish are chilled and frozen while at their freshest and when their nutrient content is at its best.
 Our solutions also improve operating economics by cutting fuel consumption and working time.
-In partnership with our customers, we identify the perfect temperature and solutions which are cost-efficient and environment friendly.
+In partnership with our customers, we identify the perfect temperature and solutions which are cost-efficient and environmentally friendly.

 Our marine customers: